During this week, the Amateur payload of DSLWP-B has been active on the following slots:

 To identify to what part of the Moon surface this image corresponds to, I have used a GMAT script with the Moon centred ICRF ephemeris from June 28, in the same manner as in my previous post.
 This GMAT script shows a simulation of the camera field of view.
 The two figures below show the field of view and the ground track corresponding to image 0xEA.

 This has enabled me to identify the lunar features that can be seen in the image, even though the contrast is low.
-The main feature is the Sklodowska crater, which can be identified by its characteristic two small craters on opposite sides of the rim of the main crater.
-These small craters are approximately 10km in diameter, so it gives an idea of the size of the features that can be resolved by the Inory eye camera.
+The main feature is the Hilbert E crater, which can be identified by its characteristic two small craters on opposite sides of the rim of the main crater.
+(Note that I had previously identified it as Sklodowska crater, which also has two small craters on opposite sides of the rim.
+Thanks to Tammo Jan Dijkema for pointing out my mistake.)

 In the image above, which shows the simulated camera image (but with a much wider field of view), Tsiolkovskiy crater is visible as the characteristic dark crater on the right, and the Mare Australe can be found near the bottom.
 The Sklodowska crater is near the centre of the image.